Anastasiia-Omnis/Chef.i/Readme.md

-The restaurants_with_reviews_ratings.json file contains the restaurants with the  reviews and ratings details The restaurants_reviews.json file contain the ratings of the restaurants and the uuid is also added The restaurants_ratings.json file contain the ratings of the restaurants and the uuid is also added
+The restaurants_with_reviews_ratings.json file contains the restaurants with the  reviews and ratings details The restaurants_reviews.json file contain the ratings of the restaurants and the uuid is also added The restaurants_ratings.json file contain the ratings of the restaurants and the uuid is also added the html menus are available in menus_html_file and the pdfs are available in menus_pdf_files